My Quiet Kitchen

 Vegan Yogurt Cake is a fluffy, light, and moist dairy-free and eggless cake inspired by the classic French treat gâteau au yaourt.
 Easy to prepare with just a whisk and two bowls, this "anytime" vegan cake recipe is perfect in its most basic form while also providing opportunity for endless flavor variations.

-side close up view of a slice of yogurt cake.
+side close up view of a slice of yogurt cake on a cake stand.

 Jump to: